tilt-dev/tilt.build/src/product_direction.md

 permalink: /product_direction
 ---

-The continuously changing general product direction of Tilt and Tilt Cloud is based on conversations with existing and potential users, and our current thinking of multi-service development.
-We are constantly considering new ideas; this is an interesting subset.
+The continuously changing product direction of Tilt and Tilt Cloud is based on conversations with existing and potential users, and our current thinking of multi-service development.
+We are always considering new ideas and plans; this is an interesting subset.

 Comment on linked issues or [create a new one](https://github.com/windmilleng/tilt).
 [Contact us](/contact.html) using your preferred method, including emailing Victor Wu, Head of Product at <a href="mailto:victor@tilt.dev">victor@tilt.dev</a>.